Mammal and Birding Tour South Africa: Aardvark and Other Unusual Denizens of the Kalahari

 Kalahari mammal and birding toursThe Kgalagadi Transfrontier Park is one of the best places to find Brown Hyena.

 Birding in the park is also top-notch, with raptors being particularly abundant and obvious.
 On our drives through the park we should encounter Lappet-faced Vulture, Pale Chanting and Gabar Goshawks, Greater Kestrel, Red-necked Falcon, Bateleur, Tawny and Martial Eagles, Brown and Black-chested Snake Eagles, Lanner Falcon, and the diminutive Pygmy Falcon, which nests exclusively in massive Sociable Weaver nests.
 In the more open plains, we should find Kori Bustard, Northern Black Korhaan, Burchell’s and Namaqua Sandgrouse, Pink-billed and Eastern Clapper Larks, Ant-eating Chat, and Grey-backed Sparrow-Lark.
 The dry river beds are a magnet for birdlife, and we will search these areas for Verreaux’s Eagle-Owl, Crimson-breasted Shrike, Kalahari Scrub Robin, Swallow-tailed Bee-eater, Marico Flycatcher, and Ashy Tit.
 The nocturnal life in the camps can also be impressive, with Western Barn Owl, Spotted Eagle-Owl, Southern White-faced Owl, and African Scops Owl all present as well as the tiny Pearl-spotted Owlet, which is also active during the day.
-We will also join a night drive and two game drives in open-top safari vehicles during our time in the park, which should increase our chances of finding some of the rarer mammal species.
+We will also join a night drive and three game drives in open-top safari vehicles during our time in the park, which should increase our chances of finding some of the rarer mammal species.

 Overnight: Kgalagadi Lodge (just outside the Kgalagadi Transfrontier Park)